polatengin/amsterdam/README.md

 ![Docker Build Jenkins Image](./assets/ss-5.png)

-After successful build of the _Jenkins Docker Image_, we can run it on our machines to test it properly;
+After the successful build of the _Jenkins Docker Image_, we can run it on our machines to test it properly;

 ```bash
 docker run -d -it -p 8080:8080 jenkins:v1